~ Danville's 2013 Iron Heritage Festival ~

 SUNDAY JULY 21, 2013

-- 10am - Mahoning Presbyterian Church - Civil War Church service with the musical talents of the Dodworth Saxhorn Band.
+- 10:45am - Mahoning Presbyterian Church - Civil War Church service with the musical talents of the Dodworth Saxhorn Band as Pastor Graham Rogers and re-enactor Chaplin John E. lead the congregation in a Civil War era Church Service.

 - Noon to 3pm – Montgomery House Open House, Danville’s most historic home is open to the public this weekend.

-- 1pm – Danville Middle School tennis courts, 2nd Annual Dr Foss Tennis Tournament Finals
+- 1pm – Danville Middle School tennis courts, 3rdnd Annual Dr Foss Tennis Tournament Finals

 - 6:30 pm - Hymn Sing, Bring your lawn chairs (Rain, Mahoning Presbyterian Church) led by the musical friends of the IHF.
 Montgomery Park on Water Street by the River.